biareiam/The-House-of-Books/README.md

 #### Gitpod Workspaces

-1. Starting from GitHub clone the Code Institute template by clicking Use This Template and copying to my repository under the name biareiam.
-The workspace is then launched by clicking GitPod - this action only needs to be performed once and then workspace reopened from GitPod.
+1. Starting from GitHub clone the Code Institute template by clicking Use This Template and copying it to my repository under the name biareiam.
+The workspace is then launched by clicking GitPod - this action only needs to be performed once and then the workspace is reopened from GitPod.
 2. Start the Gitpod Workspace which opens an online IDE editor window.

 #### Gitpod branching and committing to GitHub